Quantivio/faag_cli/README.md

 **FastAPI/Flask project generator with the best folder structure.** (Fast/Flask Architecture App Generator) Flask / FastAPI app generator with a maintainable architecture and sample codes for the best practices.
-Currently supports generation of FastAPI apps only.
+Currently, supports generation of FastAPI apps only.
 Flask support is coming soon.
-Currently in `pre-release`.
-Feel free to raise suggesstions and issues.
+Currently, in `pre-release`.
+Feel free to raise suggestions and issues.
 This package is made with [Typer](https://typer.tiangolo.com/).

 ## Installation